opencobra/cobratoolbox/docs/FullMATLABStructure.md

-Output of the function "transformFullXML2Map"
+# Output description of the function "transformFullXML2Map"

 To be able to modify maps containg Protein-Protein Interactions (PPI) created in CellDesigner from MATLAB, they have to be first parsed using the